Rayane1997/stage/readme.md

     - vi roles/preparation/vars/main.yml

-then you can run the playbook :
+finally you can run the playbook :

     - ansible-playbook docker.yml